 Now that it’s known that Dry Eye Disease is much more complex than previously thought, and that diagnosis and treatment are equally complex, proper attention to the different components of Dry Eye make it more likely that Dry Eye treatment can be effective.

-At the OASIS Dry Eye Center, a specialty clinic with our practice, we employ the most latest technology to diagnose and treat Dry Eye Disease, including LipiFlowTM Vector Thermal Pulsation, the only FDA approved treatment for oil insufficiency Dry Eye.
+The OASIS Dry Eye Center, a specialty clinic within our practice, employs the most latest technology to diagnose and treat Dry Eye Disease, including LipiFlowTM Vector Thermal Pulsation, the only FDA approved treatment for oil insufficiency Dry Eye.
 Financing is available for those who want to proceed.